offlegacy/.github/profile/README.md

 Open-source Development Club in South Korea 🇰🇷

-A non-profit organization that fosters open-source culture in Korea, develops and researches open-source software that is suitable for the Korean industry.
+We are a non-profit organization dedicated to fostering the domestic open source culture, developing and researching open source software suitable for the Korean industry.